 Although the same weapons have already been used in occupied Crimea to strike the Black Sea Fleet headquarters in Sevastopol, Ivan Katchanovski, professor in the School of Political Studies at the University of Ottawa, said Putin’s “red lines” should be taken seriously by Canada and its allies.

-He accused Trudeau of making supportive statements about potential missile strikes deep in Russian to accumulate political points.
+He accused Trudeau of making supportive statements about potential missile strikes deep in Russian territory to accumulate political points.

 “This is not a miracle weapon and will not change the outcome of the war,” said Katchanovski, “but it will cause escalation.”
 After attending the United Nations Security Council and General Assembly on Sept.
 25, Ukraine President Volodymyr Zelenskyy was scheduled to present his “victory plan” to Biden.
 At a recent conference in Kyiv, Ukraine’s capital, Zelenskyy stated that long-range missiles would “make it easier for Ukraine to force Russia to end the war.